CallumNunesVaz/piCopter/README.md

 Author: Callum Nunes-Vaz

 Current Problems:
+ * makefile incorrect and must be made working to compile without external function declarations clogging up the main .c file.
  * Currently investigating SPI comms (pic won't seem to talk back, most probably problem with PIC).
  * Magnetomer gives NACKS, must have incorrectly configured aux mode on mpu9150
  * Entire program contained in single .c file for dev purposes, will be reformatted for 1.0 version